-As many of us begin to prepare for what may lay ahead, it is important to not forget about the little things.
-Most of us concentrate on travel/escape routes, practice vital conservation techniques, bone up on hunting and security skills, stockpile food and water, etc.
+As many of us begin to prepare for what may lay ahead, it is essential not to forget about the little things.
+Most of us concentrate on travel/escape routes, practice vital conservation techniques, hone hunting and security skills, stockpile food and water, etc.

 But we must remember, the Devil is in the details…

-We were hit with an F1 tornado on December 21st.
-Lost parts of our roof, trees, flag pole (we really miss that) and some of our cedar fencing literally imploded.
-We were lucky though — some neighbors completely lost their roofs and entire outbuildings disappeared.
+We were hit with an F1 tornado a while back.
+We lost parts of our roof, trees, and flag pole (we miss that), and some of our cedar fencings imploded.
+We were lucky, though — some neighbors lost their roofs, and entire outbuildings disappeared.
 We didn’t have power back until late on Christmas Eve — thank God for generators.
-(If you don’t have one; get one.
-You never want to be in the position having to get a generator after the fact.
+(If you don’t have one, get one.
+You never want to be in the position of having to get a generator after the fact.
 The stores will be sold out.)

-Here are some quick prepping tips we talked about that I wanted to share with you to help you deal with what we today may consider daily annoyances; but during a disaster, may be your ultimate downfall.
+Here are some quick prepping tips we talked about that I wanted to share to help you deal with what we today may consider daily annoyances, but during a disaster, maybe your ultimate downfall.

 After our little disaster — we looked at it as a test run.
-When making your list for necessity items, remember to take into account each possibility for failure and the tiniest details.
+When making your list of necessary items, remember to take into account each possibility for failure and the tiniest details.
 These types of preparations can make a huge difference after the disaster hits in regard to your comfort level and dealing with the aftermath.

 Oh, yeah, don’t forget a deck of cards.
-We drank some of that alcohol and played gin-rummy the night the storm hit knowing it was not safe to go out until daybreak.
-Helped alleviate some of the stress; well not all of it, but after a couple rounds you really won’t be as worried!
+We drank some of that alcohol and played gin-rummy the night the storm hit, knowing it was not safe to go out until daybreak.
+Helped alleviate some of the stress; well, not all of it, but after a couple of rounds, you really won’t be as worried!